kestra-io/docs/docs/developer-guide/templates/README.md

 ---
 # Templates

 Templates are lists of tasks that can be shared between flows.
-You can define a template and call it from other flows, allowing it to share a list of tasks and keep these tasks updated without changing your flow.
+You can define a template and call it from other flows, allowing them to share a list of tasks and keep these tasks updated without changing your flow.

 All tasks in a template will be executed sequentially, you can provide the same tasks that are found in a *standard* flow and you can also provide an *errors* path.

 <div style="text-align: right">
-    <a class="btn" href="/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Template">Template Task documentation</a>
+    <a class="btn btn-primary" href="/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Template">Template Task documentation</a>
 </div>

 ## Example